The Math & Movement Training Manual

 - This presentation gave me great ideas that I can use right away in my classroom.
 I am amazed at how fun and easy math can be.

 - This exceeded my expectations.
-I benefitted from developing an awareness of how body muscle movement is important to the brain’s cognitive understanding of knowledge.
+I benefited from developing an awareness of how body muscle movement is important to the brain’s cognitive understanding of knowledge.

 - This workshop really opened my eyes to how much I make my students sit.
 I learned great ideas for transitions!
 This workshop is excellent!